-You can use the LoanPro interface to add a NACHA processor to your PCI Wallet account.
-Using NACHA files is a way to submit payments to payment processors that don’t have an API.
-A NACHA file is a payment file that is formatted in the way banking systems are set up to accept.
+This article explains how you can use the LoanPro interface to add a NACHA processor to your Secure Payments account.
+NACHA files are specially formatted .txt files, used by US-based banks and other financial institutions to communicate transactions.
 A NACHA file can instruct that funds be sent to you or sent from you.

-To add a new NACHA processor, navigate to Settings > Company > Merchant > PCI Wallet and go to the BANK ACCOUNT/ACH (USA) tab.
+To add a new NACHA processor, navigate within LMS to Settings > Company > Merchant > Secure Payments and go to the BANK ACCOUNT/ACH (USA) tab.
 Click Add Processor.

 Make sure you have “NACHA” selected from the “Processor Type” drop-down menu.

 This is the name you are giving to this NACHA processor to distinguish it from other NACHA processors you might create.

 This is your company name in the way your bank has it on file.
 See your bank statement if you’re not sure.

 This is the name of your bank.